Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Results

 \subsection{Why AI is not a panacea for data storytelling?}

-When the research was launched, we anticipated that AI collaboration is desired by data workers.
-However, to our surprise, almost all participants were skeptical about whether AI can be qualified collaborators in the entire workflow.
-Furthermore, participants provided various reasons for not collaborating with AI throughout the interviews.
-This section summarizes these reasons for why AI collaborators may not be favorable.
-Again, these concerns reflect participants' general beliefs about AI and, as we observed below, are heavily influenced by their experience with recent generative large-scale AI models.
+Throughout the interview, our participants provided various reasons for not collaborating with AI.
+This section summarizes these reasons for why AI collaborators may not be favorable. \re{Again, these concerns reflect participants' general beliefs about AI and are heavily influenced by their experience with recent large-scale generative AI models.
+Some scenarios proposed by the participants might showcase their desire for future tools, such as the discussion between humans and AI.}

-\subsubsection{AI's capability of creation requires more improvements.}
+\subsubsection{AI's capability of creation requires more improvements}

 13 participants had a deep concern regarding the performance of AI in creating data stories (P1-P3, P5-P8, P12-P17).
 The potentially unsatisfactory performance has become an obstacle to introducing them to the production of data stories.
 For example, P13 said: \begin{displayquote} \textit{``If [AI's] output can only achieve 40 to 50 marks [over 100 marks], I prefer to make drafts [of data stories] by myself or collaborate with other team members.''} \end{displayquote}